 Account Lockout Policy

-This topic for the IT professional describes the Account Lockout Policy settings and links to information about each policy setting.
+Describes the Account Lockout Policy settings and links to information about each policy setting.

 The following topics provide a discussion of each policy setting's implementation and best practices considerations, policy location, default values for the server type or Group Policy Object (GPO), relevant differences in operating system versions, and security considerations (including the possible vulnerabilities of each policy setting), countermeasures that you can implement, and the potential impact of implementing the countermeasures.